rgrams/rendercam/README.md

 * __cam_id__ <kbd>hash</kbd> - ID of the camera game object.

 ### rendercam.zoom_in(z, [cam_id])
 Zoom the camera in or out.
-If the camera is orthographic, this adds `z * rendercam.ortho_zoom_mult` to the camera's ortho scale.
+If the camera is orthographic, this adds `z * rendercam.ortho_zoom_speed` to the camera's ortho scale.
 If the camera is perspective, this moves the camera forward by `z`.
 You can set `rendercam.ortho_zoom_speed` to adjust the global ortho zoom speed, or use `rendercam.get_zoom` and `rendercam.set_zoom` for full control.

 _PARAMETERS_
 * __z__ <kbd>number</kbd> - Amount to zoom in by. (use a negative value to zoom out)